Hautvillers is where Dom Perignon invented the bubbles – or maybe not

 Dinner.
 Before you know, it’s time for dinner at Le Theatre Empernay where the menu starts at 25 euro.
 You may have tested champagne all day, drinking all evening, but you will still find the key in the bedroom door.
 That’s the great thing about champagne.

+Day Two.
 Start a new day by tasting at Montage-de-Reims, where the tasting room is like a chapel.
 Here the best champagne, Coer the Cuvèe, cost € 50 for a bottle.
 Most possibly the best you ever had.
 Typical annual production here is rather thin, about 5,000 bottles

 In Verzy you should visit Champagne Etienne Lefevre and drink family pinot noir-based wines.
 Carte Blanche is the perfect choice, while prestigious Grand Cru will keep you happy through some lunches, dinners or festive occasions.